acmdas/barfield/appearances.md

 Anyone who wishes to investigate this further should attend carefully to the sort of mistakes we are apt to make on awaking abruptly from deep sleep in a darkened room; especially if it happens to be a strange room.
 Either way we must conclude that figuration, whether or no it is a kind of thinking, is something which easily and imperceptibly passes over into thinking, and into which thinking easily and imperceptibly passes over.
 For in both cases there was a representation; otherwise I should not have been deceived.
 And if the first representation was the result of incorrect thinking, then thinking can do something very much like what figuration does.
 Alternatively, if it was the result of figuration alone, then the very fact of that figuration can ‘make a mistake’ suggests that it has a good deal in common with thinking.

->¹’The thermometer is below freezing point, the pipe is cracked, and no water comes out of the tap.
+>¹ ‘The thermometer is below freezing point, the pipe is cracked, and no water comes out of the tap.
 I know nothing about physics or chemistry; but surely I can say that there is solid ice in the pipe!’
 Certainly you can; and if there was salt in the water, you can say that there is solid, *white* ice in the pipe.
 I am only pointing out that the solidity you are talking about involves your fancied touch, just as the whiteness involves your fancied glance.
 Only it is harder to remember.

 # IV<br/>PARTICIPATION